Bardobrave/Graph.js/README.md

 	<li>Titles and legends should position themselves and reserve space depending on fontSize and available space</li>
 	<li>System should be able to generate clean error messages when invalid data structures are passed.
 Actually API already does it, however more testing is needed to ensure enough stability on this matter.</li>
 	<li>Some minor fixes and improvements derived from allowing more date data types.</li>
+	<li>Allow marks to get overriden by remarks depending on font size</li>
+	<li>Allow marks on temporal axises on different units than days</li>
 </ul>

 # How to use it